pieter-1983/CGKSBibliothourisNet/Stories/README.md

 ## Story 21
 As an accountant I want to send an invoice to the registered members.
-1. Create a new spring boot application with a different port (preferable another git repo)
-2. Make sure you can ask the other application for all of his users, and his fines.
 3. Every user should pay a subscription fee of 5 euro.
 4. Using a fake SMTP server send emails to the users. <http://papercut.codeplex.com/>